eclipse-cyclonedds/cyclonedds/docs/manual/security/public_key_infrastructure.rst

 Access Control is configured with governance and permissions documents:

-- A governance document defines the security behavior of domains and Topics.
+- A governance document defines the security behavior of domains and topics.
-- A permissions document contains the permissions of the domain participant (Topics, Readers and Writers), and binds them to an identity certificate by subject name (distinguished name).
+- A permissions document contains the permissions of the domain participant (topics, readers and writers), and binds them to an identity certificate by subject name (distinguished name).

 Governance documents and Permissions documents are signed by **Permission CA**.
 Signed documents also contains Permissions CA certificate so that they can be verified that they are really issued